-Train travel is the best way to get around a country in my opinion so when presented with the opportunity to take a sleeper train across the length of Turkey from Istanbul to Ankara, onwards to Kars in Eastern Turkey, then into Georgia, I jumped at the chance.
+Train travel is the best way to get around a country in my opinion, so when presented with the opportunity to take a sleeper train across the length of Turkey from Istanbul to Ankara, and then onwards to Kars in Eastern Turkey to get into Georgia, I jumped at the chance.

 Flying into Istanbul should be around the same price as flying direct to Georgia or cheaper (it’s a big regional hub) and taking the train won’t cost that much.